cloudlinux/kuberdock-docker/docker/docs/extend/plugins_authorization.md

 **Note**: the abbreviations `AuthZ` and `AuthN` mean authorization and authentication respectively.

+## Default user authorization mechanism

+If TLS is enabled in the [Docker daemon](../security/https.md), the default user authorization flow extracts the user details from the certificate subject name.
+That is, the `User` field is set to the client certificate subject common name, and the `AuthenticationMethod` field is set to `TLS`.

 ## Basic architecture

 You are responsible for registering your plugin as part of the Docker daemon